Singapore Permanent Residence – PTS Scheme

 - Spouse and unmarried children (below 21 years old) of a Singapore Citizen (SC)/ Singapore Permanent Resident (SPR)

 - Employment Pass/ S Pass holders

 There are separate schemes available exclusively for foreign investors and foreing artistic talents.
-A large number of foreigners who are granted PR status every year fall under the Professional, Technical and Skilled Worker (PTS) scheme.
-If you are a foreigner, working in Singapore and interested in calling Singapore your second home by becoming a Permanent Resident, then following is a guide for obtaining a PR status in Singapore.
+A large number of foreigners who become Singapore Permanent Residents every year fall under the Professional, Technical and Skilled Worker (PTS) scheme.
+If you are a foreigner, working in Singapore and interested in calling Singapore your second home by becoming a Permanent Resident, then the following is a guide for obtaining PR status in Singapore.

 Professional Technical and Skilled (PTS) Worker Scheme

 This is the most common and popular route to the coveted PR status.
 It is much more straightforward and simple than the other two schemes.
-A foreigner who is already working in Singapore under an Employment Pass or S Pass or running a business under an EntrePass is eligible to apply for a PR status.
+A foreigner who is already working in Singapore under an Employment Pass or S Pass or running a business under an EntrePass is eligible to file a Singapore PR application.
 You may apply for a PR status for your entire family, that is, for your legally married spouse and children under 21 years of age.

 Factors that influence the outcome of application

 Profession/vocation: The nature of your employment, its economic value to Singapore affects the result of the application.
 You must be holding an Employment Pass, Personalized Employment Pass, S Pass or Entrepass.
 Your potential to remain gainfully employed will favor your application.